aldobatta/Dark_cluster/README.md

 ### Creating a folder for the simulation outputs.

-I recommend to have your outputs written outside of the *Flash4.5* folder, so that you can safely remove/modify/delete things inside *Flash4.5/* without worrying about deleting important results.
+I recommend to have your outputs written outside of the *Flash4.5* folder, so that you can safely remove/modify/delete things inside *Flash4.5/* without worrying about deleting important results or viceversa.

 1) Create a directory outside *Flash4.5/* to save your outputs.